Nathan-santo/spaced-memo/README.md

 4. Submit a pull request for your contribution.

-5. Our team will review your contribution and merge it if it aligns with project standards.
+5. I will review your contribution and merge it if it aligns with project standards.

+License

 ## License